differentpla-net/differentpla-net.github.io/_posts/2019-01-30-rebuild-kerl-installations.md

     \ls ~/.kerl/erlangs/ | \
         awk -v home=$HOME '{print $1 " " home "/.kerl/erlangs/" $1 }' > ~/.kerl/otp_installations

 Note the backslash, which avoids any `ls` alias you might have.
+Specifically, it drops the trailing `/` from directory names that `ls -F` adds.